Nepomuceno/presentations/README.md

-# Presentations (React + Vite + Tailwind v4)
+# Gabe Presentations Styles

-A lightweight, modular slide system to build beautiful presentations fast using React, Vite, Tailwind v4, and Framer Motion.
+A lightweight, modular slide system to build beautiful presentations fast using React, Vite, Tailwind v4, and Framer Motion — branded as “Gabe Presentations Styles”.
 Each presentation is a component; each slide is a tiny TSX file for maximum reuse and composability.

 ## Stack